infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

     .join(", ");
 ```

+Update the `TextField` to use this as the displayed value.

 ### Update Profile Screen SelectField

 Now that we've added a bit to the `SelectField` (ie. our souped up `TextField`) let's add some more data!